 - Inability to rest on the affected side

-Doctors may also inject anesthesia into the joint, which can be used as a diagnostic tool.
+Doctors may also inject a small amount of local anesthetic into the joint, which can be used as a diagnostic tool.
 If pain is relieved from an anesthesia injection it is indicative that the injury is occurring inside the joint, rather than somewhere outside of it.

-- Pain Management: over-the-counter anti-inflammatory drugs such as Ibuprofen and Naproxen can help manage pain, allowing the patient to better tolerate activities that may have been difficult before.
-For unmanageable or severe pain, doctors may recommend stronger painkillers via a prescription.
-These can be dangerous, so it is important to discuss the risks and side effects with a medical professional before beginning use.
+- Pain management: Over-the-counter anti-inflammatory drugs such as ibuprofen and naproxen can help manage pain, allowing the patient to better tolerate everyday activities that may cause pain.
+For debilitating or severe pain, doctors may recommend stronger medication via a prescription.

-- Corticosteroid Injections: a powerful anti-inflammatory injection can reduce pain significantly.
-For patients who are experiencing degeneration of soft tissue due to a condition like arthritis, these injections are not recommended because they can cause further damage to soft tissue over time – this is not a long-term solution to pain.
+- Corticosteroid injections: A powerful anti-inflammatory injection can reduce pain significantly.
+For patients who are experiencing degeneration of soft tissue due to a condition like arthritis.
+Long term, these injections are not recommended because they can cause further damage to soft tissue over time – this is not a long-term solution!

-The field of regenerative medicine works on the body as the name suggests – by targeting its naturally occurring regenerative cells.
-Two of these regenerative superstars are platelets and stem cells.
+The field of regenerative medicine works on the body by targeting its naturally occurring regenerative cells.
+Two of these regenerative superstars are platelets and autologous stem cells.

-Platelet-Rich Plasma (PRP) Therapy begins with a blood draw.
-The patient’s blood is then placed in a centrifuge, which separates platelets from other components in the blood that aren’t necessary for the procedure.
-Once the platelets are more concentrated, they are injected into the hip, using imaging technology such as Ultrasound or MRI to guide the needle to the location where it will provide the best results.
+Platelet-rich plasma (PRP) therapy begins with a blood draw.
+The patient’s blood is then placed in a centrifuge, which separates the power-packed platelets from other components in the blood.
+Once the platelets are more concentrated, they are injected into the hip, using imaging technology such as ultrasound or MRI to guide the needle to the location where it will provide the best results.